Before You Read

 Now you can’t leave.
 If you expose Epstein, you expose yourself.
 You have every incentive to protect the network.

 Commerce Secretary Howard Lutnick claimed publicly he was “revolted” in 2005 and never spoke to Epstein again.
-A 2012 email discusses his family arriving at “J’s Island via their boat.”
-When a reporter called, Lutnick said “I spent zero time with him” and hung up.
+But a 2012 email discusses his family arriving at “J’s Island via their boat,” and Lutnick was in business with Epstein as recently as 2014.
+(NBC News) When a reporter called about the connection, Lutnick said “I spent zero time with him.”
+(CNN)

 The Shame Engine